BE THANKFUL—IT’S GOOD FOR YOU!

 • LIST the nicest things others have done for you.
 Include however many people you remember.

-• What FEELINGS did you have when this happened?
+• List the FEELINGS you had when this happened.
 Try and use several descriptive words.

-• What THOUGHTS, REFLECTIONS, or MEMORIES did these acts of kindness stir up?
+• List the THOUGHTS, REFLECTIONS, or MEMORIES these acts of kindness stirred up in you.

 When the apostle Paul finished his letter to the Romans, he remembered and recorded what people did for him.
 His long list flowed from a heart spilling over with thankfulness and his example especially fits this season of the year (Romans 16).

-Want to show your gratitude to others, and to God, for caring about you?
-Here are three ways to do it:
+1. Want to show your gratitude to others, and to God, for caring about you?

 • Start a list of people you thank God for.
 Add to it each day until Thanksgiving.